Ludobico/WorldStory-AI/README.md

 ## Introduction

-WroldStory_AI is a project that creates and interacts with fictional characters
+WroldStory-AI is a project that creates and interacts with fictional characters

 ## Installation

-To use WorldStory_AI, need to install the following programs
+To use WorldStory-AI, need to install the following programs

 - python 3.10 or newer